justinmahar/SublimeCSAutocompletePlus/README.md

 * Mappings for the return types of special functions, like jQuery. -- `coffee_autocomplete_plus_function_return_types`
   - You may want to make calls directly off of special functions.
 For example, when using jQuery, you might type `$(selector).` and want some autocomplete suggestions.
 If you have a custom type defined, you can map the returns of function names, like `$` and `jQuery`, to that custom type.
 See the next config section for defining custom types.

-In ``CoffeeScript Autocomplete Plus Custom Types.sublime-settings`:
+In `CoffeeScript Autocomplete Plus Custom Types.sublime-settings`:

-* Custom types, allowing libraries like jQuery -- `coffee_autocomplete_plus_this_aliases`
+* Custom types, allowing libraries like jQuery -- `coffee_autocomplete_plus_custom_types`
   - If you would like to define custom types, put them here.
-I have partially started jQuery.
+I have partially started a custom type for jQuery.

 To configure these settings, open Preferences -> Package Settings -> CoffeeScript Autocomplete Plus -> Settings.
 It is not recommended that you change the Default settings as they will be overwritten by plugin updates.
 Instead, make your changes in User settings, which will override the Default settings.